-We expect all support staff, governors and volunteers to also act with personal and professional integrity, respecting the safety and wellbeing of others.
+We expect all support staff, local school board members and volunteers to also act with personal and professional integrity, respecting the safety and wellbeing of others.
 All staff working in school have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of pupils.
-No member, trustee, local governor, employee or related individual or organisation should use their connection to the trust for personal gain.
+No member, trustee, local school board member, employee or related individual or organisation should use their connection to the trust for personal gain.